lumicks/pylake/docs/zrefs.rst

 The line algorithm was based on sections 1, 2 and 3 from :cite:`steger1998unbiased` to find line centers based on local geometric considerations.
 The greedy algorithm was based on two papers.
 It initially detects feature points based on :cite:`sbalzarini2005feature`, followed by line tracing inspired by :cite:`mangeol2016kymographclear`.
+Instead of subtracting the background and thresholding the values below zero to zero, we perform a bias correction for background by symmetrizing the used window (:cite:`berglund2008fast`).

 Diffusion constant estimation
 -----------------------------